I Haven’t Filed Taxes in 3 Years. What Do I Do?

 How can a tax professional help with unfiled taxes?

 A tax professional can effectively assist you by preparing and filing your unfiled returns, negotiating with the IRS on your behalf, and establishing payment plans, potentially reducing any penalties you may face.
+They can also help explain the difference between an honest mistake and conduct that may look willful in IRS communications.

 For more information about the tax and accounting services we provide, visit our Home Page!
-The friendly CPAs, Enrolled Agents, tax professionals, and bookkeepers and accountants at Massey and Company CPA are here to assist you.
+The friendly CPAs, Enrolled Agents, tax professionals, bookkeepers and accountants at our firm are here to assist you.

 If you want my team and I to handle your tax matter for you, click here.